SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/04-Abstract-Classes.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/03-Interface-and-Abstraction/EN/Java-OOP-Advanced-Interfaces-and-Abstraction-30-abstract-methods-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Let us continue with **abstract methods**.

-**Abstract** methods in their nature are methods that do not have a body.
+**Abstract** methods are methods that do not have a body.

 It is important to remember that if our class **contains** an abstract method, we must declare it as an **abstract** class.

-Otherwise, it will generate an error.
+Otherwise, we will get an error.

 ``` java
 // class should be abstract